sparkfabrik/company-playbook/content/organization/governance.md

 This committee is composed of the CTO, COO, Head of HR, all Professionals and all Lead Developers in the company.
 The owner of Steering committee events is the COO.

-Each quarter (the first Wednesday of each quarter's first month) the committee has a 2 hours facilitated meeting in which they define:
+Each quarter (the first Wednesday of each quarter's first month) the committee has a 2-hour facilitated meeting in which they define:

 * Top priorities to be addressed (C-levels can set them or call for co-generation and voting)
 * State top priorities in terms of initiatives